spacetelescope/romancal/docs/roman/ramp_fitting/description.rst

 Exposure-level computations:
 ----------------------------

-The ramps for each resultant are reconstructed from it's segments, :math:`i`, fits by calculating the inverse variance-weighted mean using the read noise
+The ramps for each resultant are reconstructed from its segments, :math:`i`, fits by calculating the inverse variance-weighted mean using the read noise
 variances: